Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Our Approach

-Here, [summary] summarizes each question, encouraging the LLM to analyze the query intent first, especially when confronted with distracting content.
-The placeholder [reason] is replaced with ``Yes'' along with a valid explanation if applicable, or ``No'' otherwise.
-Finally, [categories] list the relevant categories identified.
-In the reasoning construction process, we primarily identify eight categories of potentially harmful content, i.e., harassment, hate speech, illicit/violent content, self-harm, sexual content, violence, misinformation, and privacy violations, by following OpenAI's safety guidelines~\cite{} and Google's regulation framework~\cite{}.
+The [summary] placeholder captures the user's intent, helping the LLM focus on the core request even when confronted with distracting or misleading phrasing.
+The [reason] placeholder is replaced with "Yes" and a justification if the request falls under harmful content, or "No" otherwise.
+The [harmful categories] field lists the specific safety categories identified during the analysis.
+We primarily consider eight categories of potentially harmful content—harassment, hate speech, illicit or violent activity, self-harm, sexual content, violence, misinformation, and privacy violations—based on OpenAI’s safety guidelines~\cite{openai2025usagepolicy}.

+In practice, we use the leading LLMs such as GPT-4 to generate the intent summary and identify harmful categories for each request.
+We then filter out inaccurate or none outputs through post-processing.
+Details of the prompting strategy are provided in Appendix~\ref{sec:contextual-evolution}.